 I became a lawyer to defend the right to free expression and to advance the legal rights of those pushed to the margins by the legal system.

-I began my career as at the Center for Constitutional Rights in New York City.
+I began my career at the Center for Constitutional Rights in New York City.
 Founded by legendary civil rights attorneys William Kunstler, Ben Smith, Arthur Kinoy, and Morty Stavis, the Center has been one of the most vocal and aggressive legal organizations supporting progressive and radical movements.
 While there, I focused on issues involving suppression of dissent, activist defense, and police and government misconduct.
 I litigated a class action challenge the prolonged detention and restrictive confinement of Arab, Muslim, and South Asian men arrested on immigration violations in the New York / New Jersey area in wake of the 9/11 terrorist attacks, represented anti-war activists unlawfully arrested when protesting against military contractors at the beginning of the second Iraq War, and supported the SHAC 7—animal rights activists who faced charges of Animal Enterprise Terror for running a website which advocated and reported on both legal and illegal protests against a laboratory.
 I also authored CCR’s know-your-rights booklet If An Agent Knocks (which has been translated into Spanish, Arabic, and Urdu).

 I founded the Law Office of Matthew Strugar to return to civil rights, prisoners’ rights, police misconduct, and protester defense, while maintaining animal law as an as important aspect of my practice.
-The Law Office of Matthew Strugar has represented housing rights and animal rights activists sued for exercising their free speech rights on anti-SLAPP (Strategic Lawsuits Against Public Participation), a variety of demonstrators who were falsely arrested while exercising their First Amendment rights, individuals made to register as sex offenders under a homophobic and unconstitutional Mississippi registration scheme, as well as animal rights and homeless rights advocates seeking access to public records.
+The Law Office of Matthew Strugar has represented journalists, housing rights activists, immigrant rights activists, and animal rights activists sued for exercising their free speech rights on anti-SLAPP (Strategic Lawsuits Against Public Participation), a variety of demonstrators who were falsely arrested while exercising their First Amendment rights, individuals made to register as sex offenders under a homophobic and unconstitutional Mississippi registration scheme, as well as animal rights and homeless rights advocates seeking access to public records.

 When not being a lawyer, I enjoy participating in the social movements I represent, supporting the L.A. music scene, and camping.
-If it’s warm outside, you can usually find me at Echo Park Lake.
+If it’s warm outside, you can often find me at Echo Park Lake.